Prince of Wales Secondary School

 Prince of Wales Secondary School is a public secondary school located in Vancouver, British Columbia, Canada.

 History

-Prince of Wales is named in honour of the Prince of Wales, the heir apparent to the Canadian throne.
+Prince of Wales is named in honour of Edward, Prince of Wales, the heir apparent to the Canadian throne.
 The ostrich feather and crown symbol, and the Ich dien motto of the school are identical to those of its namesake.
 Prince of Wales opened for classes in September 1920 at its original site, which is now Shaughnessy Elementary School.
 In 1960 it moved to its current location, which had previously been a golf course.